Robotics-Tutorials/vslam-workshop-kyoto-university/README.md

 ### 5. Run Docker container

 **Note**: set the `DISPLAY` env variables correctly beforehand.

-The script sets `DISPLAY` if it's missing, but it could be an incorrect value.
+The script sets `DISPLAY` if it's missing, but it could be set to an incorrect value.

 `DISPLAY` should be a value of format `x.x.x.x:y` where `x.x.x.x` - IP address of the Host, `y` - display number (by default: 0).